Gift Deed Forms & Complete Guide

 1. Gift creates 5-year penalty period

-2. Medicaid will calculate penalty based on value
+2. Medicaid calculates penalty based on property value

 5-Year Lookback: Gifts within 5 years of Medicaid application create penalty periods.
-Consult elder law attorney.
+Consult an elder law attorney before gifting for Medicaid planning purposes.

 Common Mistakes to Avoid